-The period where actual usage is less than allowed by cwnd, is named as the non-validated phase.
+The period where actual usage is less than allowed by cwnd, is named the non-validated phase.
 The update allows an application in the non-validated phase to resume transmission at a previous rate without incurring the delay of slow-start.
 However, if the TCP sender experiences congestion using the preserved cwnd, it is required to immediately reset the cwnd to an appropriate value specified by the method.
-If a sender does not take advantage of the preserved cwnd within the NVP, the value of cwnd is reduced, ensuring the value better reflects the capacity that was recently actually used.
+If a sender does not take advantage of the preserved cwnd within the Non-validated period, NVP, the value of cwnd is reduced, ensuring the value better reflects the capacity that was recently actually used.

 It is expected that this update will satisfy the requirements of many rate-limited applications and at the same time provide an appropriate method for use in the Internet.
-Some applications use dummy packets (aka "padding") to maintain a sending rate when an application has now data to send.
-Although this ensures the path continues to support the rate permitted by the cwnd, it wastes network capacity sending useless data.
-New-CWV reduces this incentive for an application to send data simply to keep transport congestion state.
+New-CWV reduces this incentive for an application to send "padding" data simply to keep transport congestion state.

 The method is specified in following subsections and is expected to encourage applications and TCP stacks to use standards-based congestion control methods.
-It may also encourage the use of longlived connections where this offers benefit (such as persistent http).
+It may also encourage the use of long-lived connections where this offers benefit (such as persistent http).